fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

     internal density variations.
 Unfortunately, its computational
     complexity is O(*m*^2^), so it is not suited for large datasets.

-Affinity propagation

-:   This algorithm uses a voting system, where
+Affinity propagation: This algorithm uses a voting system, where
     instances vote for similar instances to be their representatives, and once the algorithm converges, each representative and its voters form a cluster.
 Affinity propagation can detect any number of